Esri/quickstart-map-android/README.md

 ## Issues

 Find a bug or want to request a new feature?
-Please let us know by submitting an issue.
+Please let us know by submitting an Issue.

 ## Contributing